Navigable servitude

-This servitude does not extend beyond the navigable waterway.
-It does not extend to the banks of a navigable stream.
+This servitude does not extend beyond the navigable waterway below the ordinary high-water mark, nor to the banks of a navigable stream.

 United States v.
 Rands

 An explanation of the rights of the United States in navigable waters may be found in United States v.
 Rands, The Commerce Clause confers a unique position upon the Government in connection with navigable waters.
 "The power to regulate commerce comprehends the control for that purpose, and to the extent necessary, of all the navigable waters of the United States. ...
 For this purpose they are the public property of the nation, and subject to all the requisite legislation by Congress."
 This power to regulate navigation confers upon the United States a "dominant servitude," which extends to the entire stream and the stream bed below ordinary high-water mark.